 The employee is entitled to 2 days of paid bereavement leave if a spouse, parent, child, sibling or other dependent dies.
 Consolidated Labor Code, 1943, No. 5,452, art.
 473.

 All employees are entitled to leave of one day per year to attend medical appointments with their children until the children reach six years of age.
-In addition, male employees are entitled to up to two days per year to accompany their wife to medical appointments during the wife’s pregnancy.
+In addition, male employees are entitled to up to two days per year to accompany their wives to medical appointments during the wife’s pregnancy.
 Art 473 Law no. 13.257, dated March 8, 2016.

 *For more information on Brazil Labor Law, kindly refer to the Global Compliance Blog Post published on June 10, 2018.